General English Course

 Conversation Club (optional)

 This is an optional, free-of-charge weekly club.
-It usually takes place from 4 - 5 pm on Wednesdays at Steam, a local bar just 5 minutes' walk from Abon House.
-A teacher supervises and gives you additional time to practise your English conversation skills with other students in a relaxed atmosphere in Bristol.
+It usually takes place from 4 - 5 pm on Wednesdays at a local bar just 5 minutes' walk from ELC Bristol.
+A teacher is there to help you to practise your English conversation skills with other students in a relaxed atmosphere.

 Sample Timetable - 28 lessons (21 hours) a week